+HUMAN TRAFFICKING AND MODERN SLAVERY

+A GUIDE FOR SECONDARY SCHOOL TEACHERS

+Teacher's Note

-A GUIDE TO TEACHING AND LEARNING ABOUT HUMAN TRAFFICKING AND MODERN SLAVERY Teacher's Note Firstly it is important to recognise that studying the issue of human trafficking and more broadly, modern slavery, naturally exposes all involved to information that some individuals may find upsetting, including teachers.
+Firstly, it is important to recognise that studying the issue of human trafficking and more broadly, modern slavery, naturally exposes all involved to information that some individuals, including teachers, may find upsetting.
 Teachers need to be aware and sensitive about how they introduce and teach this subject.

 This resource is a reference guide to help you explore the issues of human trafficking and modern slavery with your students.
 Specific lesson plans and activities have not been included as a comprehensive unit of work is already available on the ACRATH website.
-This guide provides some additional resources, reflection questions and actions along with specific information about the work of Caritas Australia and the broader Caritas Internationalis network to enhance the learning experience of your students.
-A Catholic Perspective - The Process A suggested process you can use to explore the issue of Human Trafficking is the See, Judge, Act model.
-See - Describe the problem or issue Judge - Reflect on the situation in light of Catholic Social Teaching Act - Plan a realistic and effective strategy Page Contents 2 Introduction 3 Human Trafficking and Modern Slavery Across the Curriculum 4 ACRATH Education Resources -Steps 1&2 align with 'See', Step 3 aligns with 'Judge' and Step 4 aligns with Act.
-5 Additional Resources - See 14 Additional Resources - Judge 17 Additional Resources - Act
+This guide provides some additional resources, reflection questions and actions along with specific information about the work of Caritas Australia and the broader Caritas Internationalis network, to enhance the learning experience of your students.

+A Catholic Perspective - The Process

+A suggested process you can use to explore the issue of Human Trafficking is the See, Judge, Act model.

+See - Describe the problem or issue

+Judge - Reflect on the situation in light of Catholic Social Teaching

+Act - Plan a realistic and effective strategy

+Page Contents

+2 Human Trafficking and Modern Slavery Across the Curriculum

+3 ACRATH Education Resources -Steps 1 & 2 align with 'See', Step 3 aligns with 'Judge' and Step 4 aligns with 'Act'.

+4 Additional Resources - See

+11 Additional Resources - Judge

+13 Additional Resources - Act

 HUMAN TRAFFICKING AND MODERN SLAVERY ACROSS THE CURRICULUM Like any global social justice issue, teaching and learning about human trafficking and modern slavery can occur across the breadth of the Australian Curriculum.
 We encourage you to connect with other teachers across subject areas to have an integrated approach to exploring this issue with students.
 The following are some very brief examples to help get you started.
-English Students use a variety of texts to use their processing skills and comprehension strategies to receive, make and monitor meaning as they learn about human trafficking and modern slavery Geography Students question why the world is the way it is and reflect on their relationships with and responsibilities for our world.
+English Geography Students use a variety of texts to apply their processing skills and comprehension strategies to receive, make and monitor meaning as they learn about human trafficking and modern slavery.
+Students question why the world is the way it is and reflect on their relationships with and responsibilities for our world.
 Explore human wellbeing and the causes or push and pull actors for human trafficking and modern slavery.
 Arts Create artworks using a range of art practices to communicate understandings and opinions about global issues such as modern slavery and/or to help raise awareness and prevent human trafficking.
-Religious Education Critique the issue of human trafficking and modern slavery through the lens of Catholic Social Teaching principles.
-As Christians, how are we called to prevent human trafficking?
-Research the Patron Saint of human trafficking victims and survivors. ¥ Economics and Business Students explore the economics and supply chains of different forms of modern slavery and how they can participate in creating a just world through their consumer choices.
+Technology Explore what types of technology are used to recruit victims of human trafficking or to find and protect victims and prosecute traffickers.
+Economics and Business Students explore the economics and supply chains of different forms of modern slavery and how they can participate in creating a just world through their consumer choices.
 History Students appreciate Australia's distinctive path of social, economic and political development, its position in the Asia and Pacific regions, and its global interrelationships.
 Students understand that Australia has been involved in human trafficking in the past and still is.
-Mathematics Students source, collate and graph data on human trafficking to test ideas and solutions and predict futures on human populations, and timelines and time frames of slavery and human trafficking.
-Civics and Citizenship Students investigate the Modern Slavery Act and learn about the impact of their own decisions on others.
-Explore which human rights are violated with modern slavery.
-Geography Students question why the world is the way it is, and reflect on their relationships with and responsibilities for our world.
-Explore human wellbeing and the causes or push and pull actors for human trafficking and modern slavery.
 Health and Physical Education Students investigate human trafficking as a global health issue within countries and across regions.
-They learn to build on personal and community strengths and assets to enhance safety and wellbeing Technology Explore what types of technology are used to recruit victims of human trafficking or to find and protect victims and prosecute traffickers.
+They learn to build on personal and community strengths and assets to enhance safety and wellbeing